jessemchung/jessemchung/README.md

 ---

-A Software Engineer specializing in JavaScript technologies and AWS.
+A Software Engineer specializing in JavaScript (and Typescript), PHP, .C#, .NET and AWS.
 Professional experience with the technologies listed in the **toolbox** below.

 I create tech content, mostly about Web Development and JavaScript, **but** I also talk about other topics than coding.
 I'd advise you to subscribe to stay up-to-date!